MOS Technology Agnus

 The MOS Technology "Agnus", usually called Agnus, is an integrated circuit in the custom chipset of the Amiga computer.
 The Agnus, Denise and Paula chips collectively formed the OCS and ECS chipsets.

 The Agnus is the Address Generator Chip.
 Its main function, in chip area, is the RAM Address Generator and Register Address Encoder which handles all DMA addresses.
 The 8361 Agnus is made up of approximately 21000 transistors and contains DMA Channel Controllers.
-According to Jay Miner, original Agnus was fabricated in 5 μm manufacturing process like all OCS chipset.
 The Blitter and Copper are also contained here.
+Originally Agnus was fabricated in 5 μm manufacturing process like all OCS chipset.